MicrosoftDocs/m365copilot-docs/docs/add-agent-capabilities.md

 #### Data visualization

-The user prompt "Create a word cloud of top baby names last year" generates a word cloud that includes the top names, as shown in the following example.
+The user prompt "Create a word cloud of top pet names" generates a word cloud that includes the top names, as shown in the following example.

 :::image type="content" source="assets/images/code-interpreter-word-cloud.png" alt-text="Word cloud response to the user prompt":::